lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 Alternatively you can visit a code editing website like [Codepen](https://codepen.io/pen), but bear in mind there are missing features between browser and server versions of JS.

-There's also TypeScript and Flow, tools that add additions to the JavaScript langauge that add static type checking.
+There's also TypeScript and Flow, tools that add additions to the JavaScript language that add static type checking.

-**Recomended** - Use a Type checker like [TypeScript](http://www.typescriptlang.org/) or [Flow](https://flow.org/) for your code.
+> **Recomended** - Use a Type checker like [TypeScript](http://www.typescriptlang.org/) or [Flow](https://flow.org/) for your code.

 ### File Structure